-Looking for the best photo editing apps for Android, iOS and iPadOS?
-Good news, we've spent countless hours playing with adjustment sliders and radial gradients to bring you our pick of the very best photo editing apps around today.
+Searching for the best photo editing apps?
+You've come to the right place – whether you're on Android, iOS and iPadOS, we've spent hours fiddling with filters and radial gradients to bring you this list of the best photo editing apps around today.

-Photo editing once required desktop machines packed with RAM.
-Not today.
-Even a basic Android phone has the clout to tackle editing your snaps – which is just as well, given that it’s likely used to capture most of them.
+It wasn't long ago that photo editing demanded desktop machines packed with RAM.
+But today, even a basic Android phone has the clout to tackle your edits – which is just as well, given that it’s likely used to capture most of them.

 For some people, though, only high-end pro camera kit will do — and so can mobile devices deliver where it matters when it comes to perfecting pics in the edit?
 The answer is yes, as you can see with our number one pick for best photo editing app, Affinity Photo.
 While other apps in this list are great for lightweight tweaks, Affinity Photo is a desktop-quality editor that you can take on the road.

-This evolving list looks at our favorite photo editors for iPad, iPhone and Android.
+This regularly updated list looks at our favorite photo editors for Android, iPhone and iPad.
 We explore features that make each entry stand out, and explain why we think it should be a part of your mobile toolkit – whatever your skill level.

 - These are the best photo editors for desktop computers right now